juan0campo8/sys-581-group-project/storyboard.typ

 		*Built on established standards and technology*
-		- Based on decades of experience with computer networks and the internet ]
+		- Based on decades of experience with computer networks and the internet
+		- Utilize Mars Relay Network as first nodes in system ]
 	#only(2)[
 		*Future Proof*